640-KB/GLaBIOS/README.md

 3. Feature-complete with full support for original vintage hardware
 4. Fit in an 8K ROM to drop in to any original PC or clone

+### Features and build-time options

+- Support for Turbo, 5160, 5150 and compatible clone hardware.
+- POST test screen is Color "theme-able" (build-time)
+- Performance-optmized CGA/MDA text and graphics routines.
+Multiple levels of CGA snow removal (configurable at build-time).
+- Accurate PIT-based I/O timing.
+Better stability on faster PCs and increased speed on slower PCs.
+- Support for NEC V20 instructions (enabled at build-time).
+Performance improvement is negligible but uses them just because.
+- Beeps pitched correctly at A<sub>5</sub> (880Hz), $\frac{1}{4}$ second long regardless of clock speed.
+Alternating error beeps are perfect fourth apart.
+(Is this silly?
+Maybe, but who wants a flat beep?)

 ### So where is the source code?

-It will be released soon, once it is deemed stable enough for testing!
+It will be released soon, once it is stable enough for testing.

 ### Screenshots